ds-devesh/Bank-loan-study/README.md

 Business Objectives:
 The primary aim of the project is to identify patterns and key factors that influence loan defaults.
 These insights can help the company:

--Deny loans to high-risk applicants.
+- Deny loans to high-risk applicants.
--Reduce loan amounts for borderline applicants.
+- Reduce loan amounts for borderline applicants.
--Adjust interest rates for risky applicants.
+- Adjust interest rates for risky applicants.

-*Project Workflow
+* Project Workflow
 1. Exploratory Data Analysis (EDA)
 A. Handling Missing Data:
 Identified and visualized missing data across variables.